Knowles223/BIOL3070--Knowles-/Final-Project-Rmd.md

 assuming that the curve isn’t normal.
 To get more recognizable values, we compared the medians of the two regions.

-**These values allowed us to see that even though the difference wasn’t significant, the Northern counties had a slightly higher abundance than the Southern counties in Utah.**

 ## 1st Analysis - Violin Plot

 This is a violin plot that expresses the data in a visual way to compare